quinncnl/oldstrongwillow.github.com/_posts/2013-07-07-understanding-the-source-of-polipo.md

 } HTTPRequestRec, *HTTPRequestPtr;
 {% endhighlight %}

-HTTPRequest is a linked list comprised of pipelined requests to a single server connection.
+HTTPRequest is a linked list comprised of multiple requests sent via a single server connection.

-I can ask many questions about the connection.
+We can ask many questions about the connection.
 Below are some representative questions.

 #### How is a request received from a client?